succlz123/RAMDiskGradlePlugin/README.md

 ### Windows

-For Windows platform, there is no convenient way to create a RAM disk, so download the imdisk to work with it.
+For Windows platform, there is no convenient way to use system tool to create a RAM disk, so please download the imdisk to work with it.

 https://sourceforge.net/projects/imdisk-toolkit/